 List-Unsubscribe: does the trick.

-If you want to use procmail or similar tools to process the GCC mailing lists, you can filter using the Sender: header, as well as all of the RFC2369 headers (List-Subscribe, List-Unsubscribe, List-Post, List-Archive, etc.).
+If you want to use procmail or similar tools to process the GCC mailing lists, you can filter using the List-Id: header from RFC2919, as well as all of the RFC2369 headers (List-Subscribe, List-Unsubscribe, List-Post, List-Archive, etc.).

 For example, the following procmail rule will sort all mail from our lists into a single folder named INLIST.gcc: